The Bahá'í faith:

 - equality of men and women,

 - universal education,

-- All women are excluded from serving in the Universal House of Justice solely irrespective of their qualifications, solely because of their gender.
+Women are excluded from serving in the Universal House of Justice, irrespective of their qualifications, solely because of their gender.
 1

-- While many, perhaps most, members of the faith are tolerant and accepting of members of the LGBT community, Baha'i law:
+While many, perhaps most, members of the faith are tolerant and accepting of members of the LGBT community, Bahá'í rulings:

-- Limits marriage to the union of one woman and one man.
+- Limits marriage to the union of one woman to one man.

-- Requires non-married members to remain totally celibate.
+- Expects single members to remain totally celibate.

 - Shoghi Effendi wrote: